MortonPL/atlas/atlasgen_manual_en.md

 #### Load Layer Data

 Displays a file dialog.
-When a file is chosen and it is in the correct image format (PNG 8-bit RGB color sRGB for the map preview, PNG 8-bit greyscale otherwise) and has matching resolution, data of the currently viewed map layer will be replaced with that in the image.
+When a file is chosen and it is in the correct image format (PNG 8-bit RGBA color sRGB for the map preview, PNG 8-bit greyscale otherwise) and has matching resolution, data of the currently viewed map layer will be replaced with that in the image.

 #### Save Layer Data